 - the timber resources of the forests have increased 1.5-fold since the 1970s

-- large projects include Boreal Bioref in Kemijärvi and Polar King and Kaidi in Kemi
+- large projects include Boreal Bioref in Kemijärvi and Metsä Fibre in Kemi

 - bioindustry is anticipated to grow into a €2 billion business in Lapland

-According to the Finnish Forest Centre’s information, the forest sector employed nearly 3,600 people in 2016, with forestry, the pulp and paper industry and the wood product industry as the leading employers.
+According to the Finnish Forest Centre’s information, the forest sector employed 3,500 people in 2017, with forestry, the pulp and paper industry and the wood product industry as the leading employers.

 Within the Lapland region, the forest industry is strongly focused in the Sea Lapland area.
 For example, Kemi holds the northernmost paper mill in the world, which is owned by one of the largest forest industry companies in the world, Stora Enso.